Reliability Projects and Programs

 Let’s explore what you should do when you are building a reliability model for a new project and would like to use previous reliability history.

 Let’s discuss what happens when the procurement team consistently selects the least expensive and least reliable components.
 What are your options?
-You can and should change the way entire departments do business, for the good of the project and the organization.
+You can and should change how entire departments do business for the good of the project and the organization.

 Let’s discuss the scope of your role as a reliability engineer.

 This Accendo Reliability webinar originally broadcast on 19 May 2015.

 To view the recorded webinar and slides, visit the webinar page.

 Hints to Have a Proactive Reliability Program episode